Get insider access

 • Well-balanced sound reproduction.

-Audio-Technica offers some headphones specifically designed for delivering accurate audio reproduction.
-Audiophiles, studio producers, and musicians can enjoy models like the ATH-M50x with a well-balanced sound.
+Audio-Technica offers headphones specifically designed to deliver accurate audio reproduction.
+Audiophiles, studio producers, and musicians can enjoy models like the ATH-M50x, which has a well-balanced sound.

 • Affordable.